ardagnir/pterosaur/README.md

     make
     make install

+*Mac users may need to install the xpi from the Firefox addon screen instead of using `make install`*

 ##How it works
 Pterosaur uses [vimbed](http://github.com/ardagnir/vimbed) to run an actual vim instance in the background and routes keystrokes through vim.